 The Model S “standard range” is actually an S75D, which was produced under this name for a short time.
 But since March 2019 it is no longer produced.

 To keep production costs as low as possible and to optimize processes, Tesla has probably reduced the number of Model S variants again over the years.
 At a certain point it was obviously more important to be able to produce even more efficiently.
 Furthermore, the “small” battery variants of the Model S were probably also sold with a smaller margin, which was less lucrative for Tesla in the long run.
-Since the Model 3 has been sold in the price segment between 40,000 and 60,000 EUR/CHF, Since 2019 there is only a Model S with a 100 kWh battery in the “maximum range” and “performance” versions available.
-But soon there will be probably a newer variant with higher capacity available.
-It looks like soon released the “Plaid” Version will get more capacity.
+Since the Model 3 has been sold in the price segment between 40,000 USD (60,000 EUR) there is only a Model S with a 100 kWh battery in the “maximum range” and “performance” versions available.
+But soon there will be probably a newer variant with higher capacity presented.
+It looks like the “Plaid” Version will get more capacity.